oac-tree/oac-tree/doc/procedure.rst

    // Halt the procedure's execution my_procedure.Halt();

-   // Reset the procedure and wait for all asynchronous instructions to finish my_procedure.Reset(ui);
+   // Tear down the procedure and wait for all asynchronous instructions to finish my_procedure.Teardown(ui);

 Procedure Status and Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^